irmen/cx16shell/README.md

 ## Todo

-- add a 'dos' command to send instructions over the dos command channel directly, and without args, read+display the dos status message.
+- make the 'help' command list out the available commands more nicely (table columns?)
+- add an option to 'echo' to not output a newline at the end.
 - need more manpages written.
 - add a 'play' external command for .zsm and .zcm files (using zsmkit)
 - load .sh scripts in a ram bank instead of golden ram to avoid program corruption when script > 1KB